boazbk/tcs/lec_00_1_math_background.md

 # Mathematical Background

+> # { .objectives }
+* Recall basic mathematical notions such as sets, functions, numbers, strings, graphs, logical operators and quantifiers.
+* Big  Oh notation.
+* Proofs by induction.
+* See which of the above is familiar, and which needs review or further study.
+* Practice with reading mathematical _definitions_, _statements_, and _proofs_.
+* How to transform an intuitive argument into a rigorous proof.

 >_"When you have mastered numbers, you will in fact no longer be reading numbers, any more than you read words when reading books.
 You will be reading meanings."_, W. E. B. Du Bois